Geophysical surveying

 This combination of electrical and electromagnetic (EM) techniques is a common application in investigations of shallow Quaternary deposits, and has been used successfully in a variety of recent BGS projects.

-The geophysical results were used to develop the 3D geological model and to help decide where to site the floodplain boreholes.
+The geophysical results were used to develop the 3D geological model of the site and to help decide where to site the floodplain boreholes.

 Cross sections